 This post may contain affiliate links.

 Lentil soup is a favorite of mine so I figured, why not post a recipe.
 Not wanting to waste these very good ingredients, I searched the web for a good recipe and found one at San Pasqual’s Kitchen.
-This recipe is from Mexico but is Spanish inspired.
 This recipe is exactly how my grandmother used to make this soup when I was still a kid.
 I just remembered, every time my grandma cooks lentil soup, I would conveniently be at their place right before lunch to enjoy this very good dish.

 The lentil comes from a bushy annual plant from the legume family and known for its lens shaped seeds.
 Lentils have the second-highest ratio of protein per calorie of any legume, after soybeans.
 Canada and India are the world’s largest producers of lentils.

-This lentil soup also includes Spanish chorizo as an ingredient.
+This lentil soup also has chorizo.
 Chorizo (Spanish) is a type of pork sausage that traditionally uses natural casings made from intestines, a method used since Roman times.
 Spanish chorizo is made from coarsely chopped pork and pork fat, seasoned with pimentón – a smoked paprika and salt.
 It is generally classed as either picante(spicy) or dulce (sweet), depending upon the type of pimentón used.

 Why don’t you give this recipe a try?
 I bet you will not regret it.